Monday, 21 November 2022

 node --version

-Download Angular CLI (Command Line Interface) tool by this command
+Step 2: Install Angular CLI (Command Line Interface)

 npm install -g @angular/cli